top of page

 Description - (What If, 85 Turns) CSA General Stevenson's Division shall join the rest of Polk's Corps from an off map position to the east of Murfreesboro.
 Union General Van Cleve's 3rd Division shall be redeployed and camping in a field north of Wilkinson's Turnpike.

 Analysis - Another great Stones River alternative!
 In this one the Federals reposition Van Cleve's Division from the left flank to the right.
 This places them in a much better position to resist the early morning onslaught of Hardee's men.
-The arrival of Stevenson's evens up the two sides numerically but the Rebels will have a hard time making any offensive progress with Van Cleve coming in against the Rebel left flank.
+The arrival of Stevenson's evens up the two sides numerically.

 021.jpg